Skip to content

 time_complexity.rb

-It's important to note that the input data size \(n\) should be determined based on the type of input data.
-For example, in the first example, \(n\) represents the input data size, while in the second example, the length of the array \(n\) is the data size.
+It is worth noting that the input data size \(n\) should be determined according to the type of input data.
+For example, in the first example, the variable \(n\) is the input data size; in the second example, the array length \(n\) is the data size.

-Quadratic order means the number of operations grows quadratically with the input data size \(n\).
-Quadratic order typically appears in nested loops, where both the outer and inner loops have a time complexity of \(O(n)\), resulting in an overall complexity of \(O(n^2)\):
+The number of operations in quadratic order grows quadratically relative to the input data size \(n\).
+Quadratic order typically appears in nested loops, where both the outer and inner loops have a time complexity of \(O(n)\), resulting in an overall time complexity of \(O(n^2)\):

 time_complexity.py